DEPARTMENT OF TRANSPORTATION

 DIVISION OF PLANNING & ENGINEERING

-In January 2010, the Division of Planning and Engineering started as Facilities Development and Engineering, which oversaw five offices: Capital Programs; Design and Construction; Noise and Land Use Compatibility; Planning and Environmental Services; and Procurement.
+In January 2010, within the Maryland Aviation Administration, the Division of Planning and Engineering started as Facilities Development and Engineering, which oversaw five offices: Capital Programs; Design and Construction; Noise and Land Use Compatibility; Planning and Environmental Services; and Procurement.
 Later, Facilities Development and Engineering became Development and Environmental Services, and reverted to its original name in July 2010.
 In October 2015, it was restructured as the Division of Planning and Engineering with oversight of four offices: Design and Construction, Environmental Services, Planning, and Real Estate and Noise Abatement.

 STATE HIGHWAY ADMINISTRATION